Property Management Business Plan

 Financial Highlights

-[Company Name] is seeking a total funding of $210,000 of debt capital to open its firm.
-The capital will be used for funding capital expenditures and location build-out, hiring initial employees, marketing expenses and working capital.
+[Property Management Business Name] is seeking a total funding of $210,000 of debt capital to open its firm.
+The capital will be used for funding capital expenditures and location build-out, hiring initial employees, marketing expenses, and working capital.

 Specifically, these funds will be used as follows: